Tips for Taps Blog

 A few good options to help identify causes of smelly water include:

-For Chlorine or Bleach-Like Smell: Chlorine Strips are a great way to get an idea of how much chlorine is in your water.
+• For chlorine or bleach-like smell: Chlorine Strips are a great way to get an idea of how much chlorine is in your water.
 Because laboratory testing for chlorine has specific preservation requirements due to its volatile nature, it can be quite expensive.
-Testing directly at the tap is a much more affordable route, that will give you a good sense of how much Total and Free Chlorine are in your water.
+Testing directly at the tap is a much more affordable route; it will give you a good sense of how much total and free chlorine are in your water.

 Before Installing A Water Treatment System